 Common entertainment was a Wagering Game: Faro, Poker, etc. Mostly in a saloon.
-Many came armed with guns and/or knives.
+Many of these Cochise County cowboy types came armed with guns and/or knives.
 Then alcohol entered the mix.
 Often the combination led to violence.
 Some Cow-boy personalities roaming the area of Cochise County were definitely up for that!

 The newly formed Tombstone City government instituted Ordinance Number 9 on April 12, 1880.
-To prevent violence, concealed weapons - specifically guns, rifles, and knives couldn't be brought into town.
-Only with a permit.
+To prevent violence, concealed weapons - specifically guns, rifles, and knives - couldn't be carried into town.
+At least without a permit.
 Anyone entering town would need to put up any such weapons.

-It was difficult to enforce, and flaunted by the lawless.
+That ordinance was difficult to enforce, and flaunted by the lawless, particularly those becoming known as Cochise County cowboys.
 Tombstone's reputation as a Wild West town had begun.
 One writer noted "Our town is getting a pretty hard reputation.
 Men killed every few days, besides numerous pullings and firings of pistols and fist fights."1

-The incident which really set people on edge against the "Cow Boys" happened in October 1880.
+One incident really set people on edge against the "Cow Boys" happened in October 1880.
 Curly Bill Brocius was drinking hard at Thomas Corrigan's saloon.
-With him were stockmen Frank Patterson, Ed Collins and Dick Lloyd, plus three local miners.
-2 After midnight they were out in the street shooting pistols into the air (never a good idea!).
-Marshal Fred White came up, requested their weapons, while grabbing Curly Bill's gun-barrel.
+With him were stockmen Frank Patterson, Ed Collins and Dick Lloyd, plus three local miners.2 After midnight they were out on Allen Street shooting pistols into the air (never a good idea!).
+Marshal Fred White came up, requesting their weapons, while grabbing Curly Bill's gun-barrel.

-This was portrayed in the 1997 Tombstone Movie - if not quite accurately!
-For instance, did these Cowboys really wear red sashes to be identified??
-Sorry, if we disappoint - but no. Read on for more details on these real Cochise County Cowboys!
+This was portrayed in the 1993 Tombstone Movie - if not quite accurately!
+For instance, were these Cowboys really identified by their red sashes??
+Sorry, if we disappoint - but no. Read on for more on these real Cochise County Cowboys!

 The Cochise County Cowboys attracted attention through-out the country.
 Three Cow Boys robbed the safe in Springer & Hacke's store in Charleston.
 Deputy Sheriff Belle's posse tracked them and shot two: Burns and Clubfoot Jack.
 Nashville reported this story April 22, 1881 on their front page.4

 The Fort Wayne Gazette reported a gang of cowboys killed the Hazlett brothers (murderers themselves!).
 Twenty surprised these brothers when playing cards in a saloon.
-They rode off, never held to account.
+None ever held to account.
 Also noted in Pittsburgh and York PA newspapers.5,6,7 Other newspapers carried the story.
-The sensation of so many Cow Boys attracted more attention toward Cochise County and Arizona!
+The sensation of so many Cow Boys attracted much attention toward Cochise County and Arizona!

 A local incident got further recognition in the East.
 The problem began with cattle ranches near the former Chiricahua Reservation, the Sulfur Springs Valley.
 Cattle thieves worked both sides of the International Border.
-Cow Boys were known, or alleged to be involved.
-Some names you'll recognize working there were Johnny Ringo, Curly Bill Brocius, the Clanton family, Frank and Tom McLaury.8
+Cochise County Cow-Boys were known, or alleged to be involved.
+Some names you'll recognize working there were Johnny Ringo, Curly Bill Brocius, the Clantons, Frank and Tom McLaury.8

 Mexican ranchers chased some rustlers in late May 1881, battling and killing three before these Cowboys got back into Cochise County, Arizona.
 The Cow Boys planned revenge for their friends' killings.
 After that seven cowboys, including Old Man Clanton, were near the Border at Guadalupe Canyon, NM.
 They were driving cattle to Tombstone when attacked by Mexicans in the early morning.
 The cowboys, including Clanton, were killed, but two escaped.9

-Much to-do about this spread around, with two Cow Boy eye-witness accounts.
+Much to-do about the incident spread around, with two Cow Boy eye-witness accounts.
 It promoted people's fears.
 Yet there's a credible theory that it wasn't a Mexican retaliation for cattle theft, but an Earp Posse attack.
-Crawley Dake, Arizona Territory's U.S. Marshal had reason to limit the actions of these cowboys.
+Crawley Dake, Arizona Territory's U.S. Marshal, had reason to limit the actions of these Cochise County cowboys.
 Dake was motivated to prevent international animus.
 Historical telegrams from Dake help to back up this theory.8

 Many reports about border incidents were reported in newspapers around the country during August 1881.
 Versions of the Guadalupe Canyon attack were reported.
-All in all it made for public alarm, plus concern by governments on both sides of the border.
+All in all making for public alarm.
+Plus concern by governments on both sides of the border.